High component quality through 3D print simulation in Additive Manufacturing. From topology optimization to process simulation.

-CADFEM seminars on the subject of Additive Manufacturing
+CADFEM training and webinars on the subject of Additive Manufacturing

-Learn in compact seminars how to develop approaches for an optimal "Design for Additive Manufacturing" (DfAM) considering all process issues, such as component orientation, support strategy, preparation for production and thermal distortion.
+Learn in compact training and webinars how to develop approaches for an optimal "Design for Additive Manufacturing" (DfAM) considering all process issues, such as component orientation, support strategy, preparation for production and thermal distortion.

 Simulation is everywhere and affects every industry.
 Since simulation requires more than software, CADFEM offers everything you need for successful simulation from a single source: software and IT solutions, consulting, support, engineering and knowledge sharing – always on the cutting edge.